Hassan-Bahrami/QuadTree/ReadMe.md

-# QuadTree Project
+# QuadTree
-This project implements a QuadTree data structure in C++ for spatial indexing and nearest neighbor search.
+This project implements a QuadTree data structure in C++ for spatial indexing and nearest neighbour search.

 ## Table of Contents
 - [Introduction](#introduction)